Sample Napa Valley Cabernet under the shade of Rutherford redwoods.

 Taste the Terrain

-The winery’s resident culinary expert developed A Taste of Cabernet to expand guests’ notions about which foods pair best with the Bordeaux red.
-This experience introduces participants to Cabernets from Rutherford and beyond served, yes, with beef but also dishes that might include swordfish and buttermilk fried quail.
+Winery chef Britny Maureze developed A Taste for Cabernet to expand guests’ notions about which foods pair best with the Bordeaux red.
+This experience introduces participants to Cabernets from Rutherford and beyond served with pork, fish, duck, and sometimes vegetarian dishes but, to underscore Cabernet’s versatility, rarely with red meat.

 Why go: Cabernets from Rutherford and other appellations; redwood-shaded outdoor patio; A Taste for Cabernet food pairing.